vwillyams/garbage-ECSJobDemos/UnstablePrototypes/Asteriods/README.md

   - deliverables
     - [ ] multiplayer packet - integrate with the "new" raw udp socket library, bit/byte writer
     - [ ] guideline document - seperation of client / server and shared code.
-    - [ ] ~1k objects synchronized - client move + draw / server handling collisions.
+    - [ ] ~1k objects synchronized
+      - client sends input to server, and draws objects
+      - server handles collisions and inputs from clients.
     - [ ] state and command synchronization (e.g. should be roughly playable on lan)

+  - test for completion
+    - you should be able to start a server through a player/editor and connect multiple clients (also using player/editor).
+    - you should be able to spawn up to ~ 1k objects on the server (asteroids) that will be synchronized on each connected client.

 ### snapshot interpolation
   - deliverables